 This chapter is most relevant to Section F7(i) from the 2017 CICM Primary Syllabus, which expects the exam candidates to be able to "describe the carriage of oxygen in blood", or it could refer to Section F9(iii) which is "interpret normal and abnormal blood gases".
 There is probably some utility in knowing about this, as many ABG machines report these variables, and knowing what they mean must have some sort of professional benefit.
-There is probably no benefit to it in terms of passing exams, as this specific narrow topic is unlikely to ever become the subject of a CICM exam question
+One might have thought that there is probably no benefit to it in terms of passing exams, as this specific narrow topic is unlikely to ever become the subject of a CICM exam question, but the examiners sprung this on us in Question 17 from the first paper of 2021, where they complained that only few of the candidates described the inability fo discriminate functional from fractional saturation as a limitation of pulse oximetry

 In the briefest summary,